West Virginia Department of Environmental Protection

-The agency’s General Counsel was elevated to the Deputy Secretary position and the Office of Legal Services reported to the position.
-And several of the other major units of DEP were further divided into sub-units.
+The agency’s general counsel was elevated to the deputy secretary position and the Office of Legal Services reported to the position.
+Also, several of the other major units of DEP were further divided into sub-units.

-Two years later, in 2003, the Department experience further reorganization.
-The Divisions of Waste Management and Water Resources were combined into what is now the Division of Water and Waste Management.
-In addition, the Environmental Remediation, Environmental Restoration and the Landfill Closure Assistance Programs within the Division of Waste Management were combined with the Office of Abandoned Mine Lands and the Special Reclamation Program to form a new division called the Division of Land Restoration.
+Two years later, in 2003, the department experienced further reorganization.
+The divisions of Waste Management and Water Resources were combined into what is now the Division of Water and Waste Management.
+In addition, the Environmental Remediation, Environmental Restoration and the Landfill Closure Assistance programs within the Division of Waste Management were combined with the Office of Abandoned Mine Lands and the Special Reclamation Program to form a new division called the Division of Land Restoration.

-In 2005, The Assistant Cabinet Secretary of the agency was given the additional duty of serving as the Division Director of the Division of Mining and Reclamation and named Deputy Cabinet Secretary.
+In 2005, the agency’s assistant cabinet secretary was given the additional duty of serving as director of the Division of Mining and Reclamation and named deputy cabinet secretary.

 The Mid-Atlantic Highlands Action Program was created within the Executive Office, and a Homeland Security and Emergency Response Unit was created from sections of the Division of Water and Waste Management and placed within the Executive Office as well.

-Further reorganization of the Division of Water and Waste Management placed the Dam Safety and Waste Compliance units under the control of the Office of Environmental Enforcement, which was brought under the Division’s control.
-The reorganization also regrouped the permitting functions, Groundwater Program, and Waste Permitting sections under the Assistant Director of the Permitting Program.
-A program support unit was also created un the Division Director, and a Water Quality Standards Section was created at the Assistant Division Director’s level.
+Further reorganization of the Division of Water and Waste Management placed the Dam Safety and Waste Compliance units under the control of the Office of Environmental Enforcement, which was brought under the division’s control.
+The reorganization also regrouped the permitting functions, Groundwater Program, and Waste Permitting sections under the assistant director of the Permitting Program.
+A program support unit was also created under the division director, and a Water Quality Standards Section was created at the assistant division director’s level.

 A year later, the Rehabilitation Environmental Action Plan (REAP) was removed from the Division of Natural Resources and was incorporated into the DEP.
 The program had staff support from the Public Information Office, Office of Administration and the Division of Land Restoration, all of whom helped to promote the Adopt-A-Highway, Litter Control, Make It Shine and Recycling programs.
 In addition, the Aviation Section was removed from the agency.